 Physicians know all too well about the headaches and heartaches associated with prior authorization (PA) in medicine today.
-Here’s a handy glossary—or perhaps a devil’s dictionary—to help guide you through the madness, with pointers to how the AMA is fighting to make a big dent into this time-gobbling payer practice that delays your patients’ access to care.
+Here’s a handy glossary—or perhaps a devil’s dictionary—to help guide you through the madness, with pointers to how the AMA is standing up to insurance companies to eliminate care delays, patient harm and practice hassles.

-According to an AMA survey of 1,000 practicing physicians, more than nine in 10 respondents said PA had a significant or somewhat negative clinical impact, with 28% reporting that PA had led to a serious adverse event such as a death, hospitalization, disability or permanent bodily damage, or other life-threatening event for a patient in their care.
+According to an AMA survey (PDF) of 1,004 practicing physicians, more than nine in 10 respondents said prior authorization had a significant or somewhat negative clinical impact, with 34% reporting that PA had led to a serious adverse event such as a death, hospitalization, disability or permanent bodily damage, or other life-threatening event for a patient in their care.

-The vast majority of physicians (86%) described the administrative burden associated with PA as “high or extremely high,” and 88% said the burden has gone up in the last five years.
+The vast majority of physicians (88%) described the administrative burden associated with PA as “high or extremely high,” and physician practices complete an average of 41 prior authorizations per physician per week.

-But PA is just one subset of the larger field called utilization management (UM), which the Institute of Medicine—now known as the National Academy of Medicine—defined way back in 1989 as “a set of techniques used by or on behalf of purchasers of health care benefits to manage health care costs by influencing patient care decision-making through case-by-case assessments of the appropriateness of care prior to its provision.”
+Prior authorization is just one subset of the larger field of insurer practices called utilization management (UM), which the Institute of Medicine—now known as the National Academy of Medicine—defined way back in 1989 as “a set of techniques used by or on behalf of purchasers of health care benefits to manage health care costs by influencing patient care decision-making through case-by-case assessments of the appropriateness of care prior to its provision.”
 That has a familiar ring to it.

-Medical necessity.
 Everyone agrees that patients should not get a drug, test or surgery unless it is medically needed.
-The reason why this common UM term drives doctors crazy is that it seems as though each payer has its own definition of medical necessity, which makes navigating the process highly frustrating for physicians who just want their patients to get the care they deserve.
+The reason why this common utilization-management term drives doctors crazy is that it seems as though each payer has its own definition of medical necessity, which makes navigating the process highly frustrating for physicians who just want their patients to get the care they deserve.

 The AMA believes that what constitutes medically appropriate treatment should be based on clinical guidelines developed by the appropriate national medical specialty society and be consistent regardless of a patient’s insurer.
 There should be a standard medical necessity definition so that all insurers in a state are playing by the same rules and everyone understands what those rules are.

-Peer-to-peer review is a process in which an ordering physician discusses the need for a procedure or drug with another physician who works for the payer in order to obtain a PA approval or appeal a previously denied PA.
+This is a process in which an ordering physician discusses the need for a procedure or drug with another physician who works for the payer in order to obtain a prior-authorization approval or appeal a previously denied PA.
 If properly implemented, the process can be helpful, as it affords the physician the opportunity to speak with another clinician.
 What drives doctors crazy is that it usually comes after days or even weeks of bureaucratic wrangling, and the health plan's “peer” often is from a completely different specialty and knows nothing about the disease or treatment in question.

 The AMA says peer-to-peer review should be available at any point following an adverse PA determination, and that the peer to whom the physician speaks should be a genuine peer—a doctor practicing the same specialty and subspecialty as the ordering physician.

-Standard pharmacy electronic prior authorization (ePA) automates PA by integrating the process into the physician’s electronic prescribing workflow and can make the PA process faster, consistent across insurers, and more efficient.
+Also called ePA, this capability automates prior authorization by integrating it into the physician’s electronic prescribing workflow and can make the PA process faster, consistent across insurers, and more efficient.
 Unfortunately, physicians interested in using this technology are often stymied, as ePA is far from being the norm.

-Moreover, a consensus statement released last year by the AMA and national associations representing both providers and insurers encourages just these sorts of programs to lower the overall volume of PAs by selectively applying these requirements.
+Moreover, a consensus statement (PDF) released by the AMA and national associations representing both providers and insurers encourages just these sorts of programs to lower the overall volume of PAs by selectively applying these requirements.